 XSS flaws occur whenever an application takes untrusted data and sends it to a web browser without proper validation or escaping.
 XSS allows attackers to execute scripts in the victim’s browser which can hijack user sessions, deface web sites, or redirect the user to malicious sites.

 A CSRF attack forces a logged-on victim’s browser to send a forged HTTP request, including the victim’s session cookie and any other automatically included authentication information, to a vulnerable web application.
 This allows the attacker to force the victim’s browser to generate requests which the vulnerable application thinks are legitimate requests from the victim.

 Preventing XSS Attacks

 XSS attacks occur when an attacker uses a web application to send malicious code, generally in the form of a browser side script, to a different end-user.
-For example, attacker can write the following script in a text box which gets executed.
+For example, attacker can write the following script in a text box

 In WaveMaker Security dialog provides three strategies to handle XSS:

 In this case, all the scripts will be executed, this is the default setting.

 In this case, the scripts will be encoded so that they cannot be executed in data access.
 For example, the script code:

 < ; script > ; alert(document.cookie) < ; /script > ;, thus rendering the script invalid.